Landlord-Tenant Issues in Florida

 property may also be evicted with proper notice.

 Various cities and counties within Florida have their own laws which citizens

 are expected to abide by, such as quiet hours and garbage pickup.
 Landlords

 and tenants are expected to abide by these rules and action may be taken

 if there is a failure to do so.

 Contact Your Advocates today!

-Whether you are a tenant or a landlord, Your Advocates would be honored
+If you are a landlord, Your Advocates would be honored to represent you

 Contact a Fort Myers real estate lawyer today to learn more about how we can help you.